garysweaver/classmeta/README.md

 Classmeta for Rails 3.2+
 =====

-Creates new classes on the fly, to allow you to refactor common changes.
+Creates new classes on the fly to allow you to refactor common changes.

 Lets say you wanted whitelisted attributes to be different depending which class was including it as an association.